What is Solar Energy?

 4. It is believed that the Solar Industry creates jobs

-6. It can reduce your energy bills
+6. It can help reduce your energy costs.

 7. Active Solar Technologies offer a return on investment